raspberrypi/documentation/configuration/external-storage.md

 1. Close any program which has open files on the storage device.

-2. If you have a terminal open, make sure that you are not in the folder where the storage device is mounted, or a sub-folder of it.
+2. If you have a terminal open, make sure that you are not in the folder where the storage device is mounted, or in a sub-folder of it.

 3. If you are still unable to unmount the storage device, you can use the `lsof` tool to check which program has files open on the device.
 You need to first install `lsof` using `apt-get`: